ozchamo/YAKKO/README.md

 I want to cook that too.
 I have two boxes, Large and medium.
 My dream is to turn the medium box into a CNV node.

 - Hey Daniel, what are the minimum requirements?
 See above.
 I've happily succeeded with a 4 core/8 thread server from 2009, a Sun Ultra 27!
-It may well be the only Sun box in the Universe running OpenShift :)
+It may well be the only Sun box in the Universe running OpenShift :) though on this box

 - Hey Daniel, is it AUTOMATIC?
-It seems to be after you master the basics.
+Yes, after you master the basics.
 Who doesn't want to rebuild OCP all the time?